umrlastig/pegazus-ontology/ontology/documentation/land_registry_documents_use/land_registry_documents_use_glossary.md

     <td>A mutation article corresponds to the list of successive taxpayers of a list of plots in a given folio.</td>
   </tr>
   <tr>
-    <td>Increases (Augmentations)</td>
+    <td>Additions (Augmentations)</td>
-    <td>Increases are all events that lead to a revaluation of a property, such as an increase in area, a construction, or an improvement of a building.
-A section is specifically dedicated to them at the beginning of the mutation registers of land properties (1822-1882) and non-built properties (1882-1914, 1914-renovation).</td>
+    <td>Additions are all events that lead to a revaluation of a property, such as an increase in area, a construction, or an improvement of a building.
+A special section is devoted to them at the beginning of the mutation registers of land properties (1822-1882) and non-built properties (1882-1914, 1914-renovation).</td>
   </tr>
   <tr>
     <td>Case (Case)</td>